RedPitaya/Documentation/appsFeatures/applications/lcr_meter/lcr_meter.rst

 .. note::

     An additional extension module is needed to use the LCR metre application.
-The module can be purchased from the |RP store|.
+The module can be purchased from the `Red Pitaya store <https://redpitaya.com/shop/>`_.

-.. |RP store| raw:: html

-    <a href="https://redpitaya.com/shop/" target="_blank">Red Pitaya store</a>

 All Red Pitaya applications are web-based and don't require the installation of any native software.
 Users can access them via a browser using their smartphone, tablet or a PC running any popular operating system (MAC, Linux, Windows, Android, and iOS).
 The elements of the LCR meter application are arranged logically and offer a familiar user interface similar to bench LCR meters.